Reading Time: 4 Minutes 16 Seconds

 If you wonder why the Communist regime decided to save a church, well, we do not know.

-The description below outlines the project that was finally approved.
 It involved displacing the church and bring it to the vicinity of the baroque hospital and its adjacent small Gothic church of the Holy Spirit (which is where it stands today).

-For example, the walls and supporting pillars were strengthened and the right tower was demolished.
-The circumference of the church was reinforced with a concrete ring and the whole structure was enclosed by a steel frame.
+The circumference of the church was reinforced with a concrete ring and the whole construction was enclosed by a steel frame.

 In addition, all the houses that were on the path that the church would follow during the move were demolished and some open pits and mines had to be covered.

-The whole preparation took 7 years and the mechanical engineer who took care of the design was Jiří Souček.
 He developed and produced some special position sensors, with the help of a computer, and made the first prototype at home in his garage.

 The overall task was to ensure that the church would stay in an horizontal position during the entire transfer, so that the deviation from the transport level never exceeded one millimeter.